lucaspwk/terraform-example/README.md

 ### Instructions

-- Fill *variables.tf* with your AWS credentials (access_key, secret_key) and the AWS key name created.
+- Fill *variables.tf* with your AWS credentials and the key name created (access_key, secret_key, key).
 The default AWS region is ca-central-1.
 Please don't change or the EC2 ami-id will not work.

 ### How to use